foundriesio/docs/source/index.rst

 Open Source Foundries microPlatforms
 ====================================

-The **Zephyr and Linux microPlatforms** are extensible software and hardware platforms that make it easier to develop, secure, and maintain Internet-connected embedded devices.
+The **Zephyr and Linux microPlatforms** are minimal, secure, continuously updated software and hardware platforms that make it easier to develop and maintain Internet-connected embedded devices.
+The microPlatforms are easy to use and are released as open source software.

 - The :ref:`zephyr-top`, based on the Zephyr real-time operating system, is targeted at microcontroller-based devices.